 PHY 100 - Preparatory Physics

 This course is suggested for those who have not successfully completed high school physics or have an inadequate preparation in mathematics or physics.
 It is also a preparatory course for students intending to follow the Applied Physics sequence.
 Topics will include problem solving techniques, velocity, acceleration, force, Newton’s Laws of Motion, momentum, energy, and conservation laws.
-This course fulfills the MCC requirement for a natural science elective.
-Three class hours, two laboratory hours.

 Prerequisite: MTH 104 or MTH 135 taken concurrently or previously completed.